HakaiInstitute/GlintMaskGenerator/docs/gui.md

 The following options are only available for multi-sensor systems (P4MS, M3M, MicaSense RedEdge).
 Single-sensor systems (RGB, CIR) capture all bands in a single file that is already aligned, and can only output a single mask file per image.

 - **Auto-align bands before masking** (default: enabled): Automatically aligns bands from different sensors using phase correlation before applying thresholds.
-The alignment is calibrated from the first few images in the dataset.
-This compensates for slight positional differences between sensors in multi-camera systems.
+Each image is aligned independently to compensate for slight positional differences between sensors in multi-camera systems.

 - **Mask each band independently**: When enabled, each band's mask contains only that band's threshold detection instead of the union of all bands.
 By default (disabled), all band masks are combined so that a pixel marked as glint in any band is masked in all output files.
 Enable this option if you need per-band masks that reflect only that specific band's glint detection.